ajantriks/writings/sumandro_survey_of_potential_open_data_ecosystem_in_india_2014.10.md

 Access and Use of Government Data by Research and Advocacy Organisations in India: A Survey of (Potential) Open Data Ecosystem
 ==============================================================================================================================

 *Paper accepted for presentation at the Eighth International Conference on Theory and Practice of Electronic Governance (ICEGOV).
-Pre-publication version.*
+This is the pre-publication version.*

 Sumandro Chattapadhyay

-Research Associate,
+Research Associate

-The Sarai Programme, Centre for the Study of Developing Societies, Delhi, India +91 78381 63651 mail@ajantriks.net
+The Sarai Programme, Centre for the Study of Developing Societies, Delhi, India

+mail@ajantriks.net

 Abstract